trane-project/.github/profile/README.md

 train (as in the vehicle) to describe the overwhelming power of his playing.
 It is used here as a play on its homophone (as in "*trane* a new skill").

+# Documentation

+Latest documentation can be found at the [official site](https://trane-project.github.io/)

 # Repositories

 - The library implementing the core logic: [trane](https://github.com/trane-project/trane).